 Socialising also increases, something those with mental illness should have to keep their lives happier and more meaningful.

-Quitting smoking also reduces anxiety, which is going to help those fighting mental illnesses feel more calm.
+Quitting smoking also reduces anxiety, which is going to help those fighting mental illnesses feel calmer.
 In fact, anxiety is perhaps a big part of their mental illness that's long plagued them.

 With less stress, it's going to mean better coping with the pressures of life.